joeandr802/SMG2-Bingo/README_smg2bingo.txt

 This mod uses a built-in crash debugger.
 If you encounter a crash, please send me your save file and pictures of the crash screen if you can.

-I changed a Luma in-game to say this, but I'll repeat it here:
+I used to have a Luma in-game say this, but I removed it, so I'll repeat it here:

 Thank you for playing Super Mario Galaxy 2 Bingo!
 This is my first SMG2 mod, so if you find any bugs, please let me know.